HorusSoftwareUY/Maui.MaterialDesignControls/docs/Controls/horusstudio.maui.materialdesigncontrols.materialradiobutton.md

 ## Known issues and pending features

-- [iOS] FontAttributes doesn't work.
+* [iOS] FontAttributes doesn't work.
-- Using a control template does't work when define a custom style for disabled state.
+ * Using a control template doesn't work when define a custom style for disabled state.